Positive Relationships and Behaviour Management

 - Any officer of the Children and Family Court Advisory and Support Service appointed for the child;

 - Any social worker for the time being assigned to the child;

 - Any Independent Visitor;

 - Any person authorised by the Regulatory Authority.

 - Any requirement that a child wear distinctive or inappropriate clothes;

 - The use or withholding of medication or medical or dental treatment;

 - The modification of a child's behaviour through bribery or the use of threats;

 - The imposition of any fine or financial penalty, other than a requirement for the payment of a reasonable sum by way of reparation.
-(NB The Court may impose fines upon children which staff should encourage and support them to repay.);
+(The court may impose fines upon children which staff should encourage and support them to repay);

 - Any intimate physical examination of a child;